Robert Grainger Ker Thompson: Biography

 In September 1961, the British Prime Minister Harold Macmillan appointed Thompson head of the newly established BRIAM (British Advisory Mission to South Vietnam) and - by extension - to Washington.
 Thompson conceived of an initiative he called the Delta Plan, but when he saw the effects of the strategic hamlets initiative, begun in February 1962, he became an enthusiastic backer, telling President Kennedy in 1963 that he felt the war could be won.
 Under Thompson's leadership, BRIAM put economic pressure on the South Vietnamese government that Thompson described as a "straight invitation to a coup".

 Kennedy was receptive to Thompson's ideas, but the American military establishment were extremely reluctant to implement them.
 His warning not to bomb villages went unheeded and his dismissal of American air supremacy was ignored.
 "The war [will] be won by brains and on foot", he told Kennedy, but competing interests in Washington and Saigon acted to marginalise Thompson and ultimately his strategies had no real effect on the conflict.
 He stepped down from BRIAM in 1965 and the organisation, deprived of the man who was essentially its raison d'être, folded up around him.

-Despite his relatively acrimonious criticism of United States policy in Vietnam, Thompson returned to a post assisting the American government in 1969 when he became a special adviser on "pacification" to President Nixon.
+Thompson subsequently worked as a consultant for the Rand Corporation.
+Despite his relatively acrimonious criticism of United States policy in Vietnam, Thompson returned to a post assisting the American government in November 1969 when he became a special adviser on "pacification" to President Nixon.
+Following a visit to South Vietnam.
+Thompson advised Nixon that the South Vietnamese government was winning the war and would continue to do so unless Vietnamization proceeded too quickly.

 In later life, Thompson wrote extensively about the use of commandos and counter-insurgency operations in asymmetric warfare.